oils-for-unix/oils/doc/framing.md

   useful if you don't have a library handy.
 - It's more efficient to decode, in theory.

-However the encoded payload may contain binary data, so it can't be viewed in a terminal, in general.
+However, the encoded output may contain binary data, which is hard to view in a terminal.

 [QSN]: qsn.html